Countermarks of Kelenderis

 Figure 6.
 Aspendos, AR Stater, c.
 380/75–360 BC; Tekin 1997, Series 4 (this series was minted until c.
 330/25 BC, but countermarks were applied until 360 BC at the latest).

-Countermarks: bottom left, goat’s head; between slinger’s legs, uncertain cypher.
+Countermarks: bottom left, goat’s head to right; between slinger’s legs, uncertain cypher.

 Figure 7